telerik/maui-docs/controls/expander/configuration.md

 ---
-title: Key Features
+title: Configuration
-page_title: .NET MAUI Expander Documentation | Key Features
+page_title: .NET MAUI Expander Documentation - Configuration
 description: "Check our Key Features documentation article for Telerik Expander for .NET MAUI control."
 position: 2
-slug: expander-key-features
+slug: expander-configuration
 ---

-# .NET MAUI Expander Key Features
+# .NET MAUI Expander Configuration

 The purpose of this help article is to show you the key features of the `RadExpander` control.